techighpark/ts_blockchain/README.md

-# Block Chain with typescript
+# typescript_Chain

-Learding Typescript by making a Blockchain with it
+Learing Typescript by making a Blockchain with it